josd/os/README.md

 - conclusion can be `true` to pose a query
 - conclusion can not be any other built-in
 - conclusion-only variables are existentials
-- performing bottom-up steps `step/2`
+- performing bottom-up proof steps `step/2`
 - avoiding loops that could occur with top-down reasoning

 ## installation and test